 Due to its voluminous size, the HP Jet Fusion 3D 4200 ships on a massive encapsulating wooden crate for protective reasons.
 Removing the container is a four-person job and takes time.
 In most cases, the point of purchase will offer unpacking services to do just this.
 Fortunately, all three units are fitted with wheels for easy maneuverability once the packaging is removed.

-Installation is complicated and best left to trained technicians or in house tech teams and includes wiring, part installation, and the like.
+Installation is complex and best left to trained technicians or in house tech teams and includes wiring, part installation, and the like.

 As a printer designed for volume alongside a sustained and predictable level of quality, the HP Jet Fusion 3D 4200 performs as expected; systematic high-quality prints fit for purpose with no errors or manufacturing inconsistencies.
 The parts we produced were perfect for high-level prototyping, end-user products, and everything in between.
 Seeing the Multi Jet Fusion technology in action is impressive with an almost hypnotic back and forth between the layering of powder and the sweep of the halogen lights.